 Currently, a family of medications called antiretrovirals suppresses the viral load of people living with HIV/AIDS.
 Over time, the virus becomes undetectable by standard lab tests, and studies show that when the virus reaches this level of suppression, it’s no longer transmittable.
 Additionally, certain people at risk for infection can take a pre-exposure prophylactic (PrEP) medication to protect themselves from acquiring the disease.
 When these two medications work in tandem, the spread of the virus can be stopped.

 “You get the right people on PrEP, make sure people who are positive are undetectable and we could legitimately end the epidemic just through those means,” said Ribble.

 With a workforce putting the best HIV prevention and treatment standards into practice, more people will have access to these medications.
 By fulfilling its mandate of high-quality training and continuous learning, SE AETC is making sure this happens.

 The dramatic increase in online engagement is a good indicator of their progress.

 Ribble presented his organization’s success to the other AETC regional groups during the 2018 National Ryan White Conference on HIV Care & Treatment.
 Many were inspired by Ribble’s success and quickly followed suit, moving their training programs online using Caspio.

-To date, four other AETCs have begun building Caspio-powered portals to assist the national program’s 500-strong administrative staff.
+To date, five AETCs have built Caspio-powered portals to assist the national program’s 500 staff members.

 With easier data management, streamlined systems and improved collaboration, the regional AETCs are more aligned than ever to address AIDS and HIV by empowering the entire ecosystem confronting the disease.

-“Ending the epidemic doesn’t mean curing HIV — it means we don’t have it anymore because people are no longer transmitting it,” said Ribble.
+“Ending the epidemic doesn’t mean curing HIV — it means ending new transmissions of the virus through medical interventions like PrEP and antiretroviral therapy,” said Ribble.
 “We can get there.”